Miyagawa Kozan Makuzu Ware Museum

 Makuzu ware exhibited in this museum are selcted items from the collection of Hiroshi Yamamoto.
 Enjoy marvelous art works of Miyagawa Kozan in the musuem just 8 minutes walk from Yokohama Station.

-Open every Saturday and Sunday (Closed on weekdays, the year-end and New Year holidays) 10am - 4pm
+Open on Weekends (Closed on weekdays, the year-end and New Year holidays)

 Yokohama Portside Roi-Sanbankan 1F-2, Sakae-cho, Kanagawa-ku, Yokohama